Purchases made through my links help support this website, at no additional cost to you. Details.

-10. (Optional) Finish with a coat of gel medium.
+10. (Optional) Finish with a coat of gel medium or other sealer.

 And really, it’s not necessary.
 I mean, yes, it will give the collage a uniform level of gloss (or a uniformly matte finish, if you used a matte gel medium).

 It might also protect the collage from dust and damage, if you want to leave it “as is” instead of displaying it under glass.

 Tip: If you’re using this in an artist’s journal – such as a spiral-bound sketchpad – place a piece of wax paper between the collage and the facing page.
 That will prevent the pages from sticking together if the journal is stored where the heat might soften the gel medium.

 My finished collage